liyanse/Analytyics-Engineer/SQL/Netflix Titles/README.md

 The dataset has the folowing columns; show_id, type	title, director, cast,country,date_added,release_year,rating,duration,listed_in and	description.

 Initially the data has a total of 6235 rows but I removed duplicate values in the title column to remove shows that appeared twice.

+2. Question 3

+How many Directors of shows are missing from the dataset

+1920 rows are empty in the Director's column.
+They were either left blank or the data wasnot accessible